railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 Once the production order has been confirmed, Open ERP automatically generates a delivery order to send to the raw materials supplier.
-The storesperson can access this delivery order using the menu :menuselection:`Stock Management --> Incoming Products`.
+The storesperson can access this delivery order using the menu :menuselection:`Warehouse --> Warehouse Management --> Internal Moves`.
 The raw materials will then be placed in stock at the supplier's stores.

 Once the delivery of raw materials has been confirmed, Open ERP activates the production order.
 The supplier uses the raw materials sent to produce the finished goods which will automatically be put in your own stores.
 The confirmation of this manufacture is made when you receive the products from your supplier.
-It's then that you indicate the quantities consumed by your supplier
+It is then that you indicate the quantities consumed by your supplier.

 .. tip:: Subcontract without routing

-   If you don't use routing you can always subcontract work orders by creating an empty routing in the subcontract bill of materials.
+   If you do not use routing you can always subcontract work orders by creating an empty routing in the subcontract bill of materials.

-Production orders are found in the menu :menuselection:`Manufacture --> Production Orders --> Production Orders to start`.
+Production orders are found in the menu :menuselection:`Manufacturing --> Manufacturing --> Manufacturing Orders`.
 A production order is always carried out in two stages:

 #.
 Consumption of raw materials.